Definition of Capital Lease Criteria

 Capital Lease Criteria FASB

-- The criteria set by FASB (Financial Accounting Standards Board) focuses on the substance over form rule.
+- The criteria FASB (Financial Accounting Standards Board) set focuses on the substance over form rule.
 It means that the actual purpose of the event is to be looked at rather than the mere nature of the event.

-- Thus, FASB amended the accounting standards in the US with the requirement to capitalize the leases which have a lease term of more than one year.
+- Thus, FASB amended the accounting standards in the US with the requirement to capitalize the leases with a lease term of more than one year.

 - This amendment has major implications on lease-oriented companies.
 It requires the asset to be capitalized in the books of the lessee.